What’s it all about?

 The Finals Week

-The Global Student Challenge Finals week will be held alongside the CIOB’s Members’ Forum – an annual gathering of the world’s most senior construction professionals to discuss the biggest issues our industry faces.
+The Global Student Challenge Finals week will be held alongside the CIOB’s Members’ Forum in Sydney, Australia – an annual gathering of the world’s most senior construction professionals to discuss the biggest issues our industry faces.

 For the top six teams after the Early Years phase of the competition, the CIOB will cover the cost of getting both your team and a tutor to the finals, as well as food and accommodation.
 Just remember to bring your laptop!